-one45 is the curricular management system used to manage evaluations, end of rotation assessments, final grade forms, and to access learning materials and schedules.
-General information about the selective rotations, such as syllabi, site information, learning objectives, materials for didactic sessions, links, etc. will be attached as handouts to each selective "course" under handouts and links within one45. one45 can be accessed at the web address: one45
+one45 is the curricular management system used to manage evaluations, EOR assessments, final grade forms, and to access learning materials and schedules.
+General information about the selective rotations, such as syllabi, site information, learning objectives, materials for didactic sessions, links, etc. will be attached as handouts to each selective "course" under handouts and links within one45. one45 can be accessed at the web address: one45 log observed Px/Dx at clinical sites.
+Students can use their smartphones to make log entries on-the-go, if allowed by site policy where the student is rotating.

 Assessments are collected via one45, and automatic emails are sent to attendings with instructions and reminders to complete.
 A list of pending and completed assessments can be reviewed in one45, if applicable.
-Students will use Oasis to log observed Px/Dx at clinical sites.
-Students can use their smartphones to make log entries on-the-go, if allowed by site policy where the student is rotating.
+Students will use OASIS to